Results for:

 Hayden, Kootenai

-The Grief Recovery Institute's (GRI) evidence-based Grief Recovery Method helps people move through grief resulting from losses of many kinds.
+The Grief Recovery Institute (GRI) evidence-based Grief Recovery Method helps people move through grief resulting from losses of many kinds.
 Losses may include death, divorce, end of relationships, job or career changes, moving, and many more.
 The process is detailed in The Grief Recovery Handbook and other GRI publications and workshops.
 The program can be done by using the book on its own, or with a group.
 The Grief Recovery Method is an educational, action-based program.
 It is not counseling or therapy.
 It is also not an ongoing support group.

 GRI offers a free downloadable informational e-book, publishes several books, offers workshops, and trains Grief Recovery Specialists internationally.